jimangel/jimangel.io/content/posts/2021-01-08-bypassing-att-fiber-gateway-on-udmp.md

 cp -arfv /tmp/*pem /tmp/wpa_supplicant.conf /mnt/data/podman/wpa_supplicant/
 ```

-There is no need to delete the old files as `/tmp/` is purged after every reboot.
+Deleting the old files is unnecessary as `/tmp/` is purged after every reboot.

 Update the `wpa_supplicant.conf` file with the correct file paths of your `.pem` certificate files.